System-9: Daisy Chaining the System-1 to the System-8

 while also covering pads and/or strings.
 So this got me

-in such a way that I could cover more sonic territory.
+such a way that I could cover more sonic territory.
+This

-This is what I came up with, and how to do it.
-There are
+is what I came up with, and how to do it.
+There are other

-other keyboards that can be used to do this same thing, such as
+keyboards that can be used to do this same thing, such as almost

-almost any keyboard with MIDI out, daisy chained to a
+any keyboard with MIDI out, daisy chained to a synthesizer with

-synthesizer with pads.
-(This could result in, for example,
+pads.
+(This could result in, for example, piano plus pads,

-piano plus pads, using an older keyboard and/or older
+using an older keyboard and/or older synthesizer, etc.)

-synthesizer, etc.) But in this article, I am going to go
+But in this article, I am going to go into detail about

 System-1 and Roland